roqua/homepage/README.md

 ## Deployment

-Gitlab CI automatically deploys from the primary branch
+Gitlab CI automatically deploys from the primary branch.